Religion in Doctor Who source url 5 November 2013

-Doctor Who is the longest running TV series in history, and a cultural treasure for the UK.
-Ishmael Cohen examines the show and its religious themes.
+source site Doctor Who is the longest running TV series in history, and a cultural treasure for the UK.
+Abdul-Azim Ahmed examines the show and its religious themes.

 Millions around the country have a weekly ritual.
-Every Saturday they will gather together.
-They will be told stories of a man an immortal man, of his good deeds and those that followed him.
+Every week they gather together.
+They hear stories of a resurrected man, of his good deeds and those that followed him.
 Some will devote themselves to studying this man, understanding him.
 Such is the power of the Doctor.

 With the 50th anniversary of Doctor Who this year, it seemed appropriate to consider the way religion is discussed and portrayed in the iconic series.
 This might seem odd.
 There isn’t a clear religious undercurrent in Doctor Who (unlike for example Star Wars, with the Jedi now an officially recognised religion) but the new series of Doctor Who has been increasingly brazen about tackling issues around faith and religion, particularly in a way that challenges the conventions of science fiction.
 Religion is woven into the fabric of the Doctor’s adventures, in not to so obvious ways.
 In this article, I hope to touch on them briefly.